simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=256 srun -n 1 -c 256 --cpu-bind=cores python get_noise_model.py global_dr6v4_bin50.dict
     # real	0m40.229s

-The computation of the covariance matrices is then divided into two steps, first compute all (window1 x window2) alms needed for the covariance computation, then the actual computation, note that there is Ns x (Ns + 1) / 2 = 120 covariance matrix block to compute, this is enormous and is therefore the bottleneck of the spectra computation.
+The computation of the covariance matrices is then divided into two steps: first, compute all (window1 x window2) alms  needed for the covariance computation, then perform the actual computation.
+Note that there are Ns x (Ns + 1) / 2 = 120 covariance matrix blocks to compute.
+This is enormous and therefore represents the bottleneck of the spectra computation.

 .. code:: shell